By Eric Vandenbroeck and

 significant conflict between the two countries, the crisis led to the military

 defeat of Pakistan and the creation of Bangladesh.
-Mrs. Gandhi' s determined
+Gandhi' s determined

-personally, and helped created the image of Indira as a Durga (Female Deity).
+her personally, and helped created the image of Indira as a Durga (Female

-More importantly, it translated into tangible electoral benefits, as her party
+Deity).
+More importantly, it translated into tangible electoral benefits, as

-won control of all the regional governments in state assembly elections held
+her party won control of all the regional governments in state assembly

-the following year.
-The opposition was unable to portray themselves as either
+elections held the following year.
+The opposition was unable to portray

-and the war with Pakistan, Indira's leadership rapidly fell into crisis.
-Much
+gains of 1971, and the war with Pakistan, Indira's leadership rapidly fell into

 the state.
 Despite early economic gains in the 1950's and 60's-and the passage